Experts say algae is the food of the future. Here's why.

 "There are hundreds of thousands of strains of algae in the world and there is a subgroup of those that are stinky and slimy and gross, but there are lots that are not," said Rebecca White, iWi's VP of Operations.

-IWi is betting their strain, nannochloropsis, will be be next big food trend.
+IWi is betting their strain, nannochloropsis, will be next big food trend.
 The company already sells algae as omega-3 and EPA supplements at the The Vitamin Shoppe and on Amazon.
 It's now developing algae-based snacks and protein powders.

 "The protein we're producing is not going to be green," said CEO Miguel Calatayud, adding its protein powders will be virtually imperceptible when added to other foods.
 It is "not going to change the flavor."